mogiso/AmplitudeSourceLocation/README.md

 those at V.PMNS in 3rd column, ...
 - When `-DWIN` is set, the program will find channel ids from station names given by station parameter files and component given by the argument from channel table file, then read waveforms of each channel id from the binary file.
-- fl and fh (Hz) are the lower and upper passband edge frequency, and fs (Hz) is the stopband edge frequency, respectively.
-Frequency for the intrinsic attenuation is the arithmetic mean of fl and fh.
+- `fl` and `fh` (Hz) are the lower and upper passband edge frequency, and `fs` (Hz) is the stopband edge frequency, respectively.
+Frequency for the intrinsic attenuation is the arithmetic mean of `fl` and `fh`.
 When `-DAMP_TXT` is set, the program expects that each amplitude has already been filtered so that only frequency for the intrinsic attenuation is required in the arguments.
-- ot_begin and ot_end (s) determine the time range of estimating source locations.
-The assumed origin time begins at (ot_begin) and ends at (ot_end), shifting every (ot_shift) s.
+- `ot_begin and `ot_end` (s) determine the time range of estimating source locations.
+The assumed origin time begins at `ot_begin` and ends at `ot_end`, shifting every `ot_shift` s.

 ### Other settings
 - Some parameters are hard-coded.
 Velocity and attenuation structures are given in set_velocity_model.F90.
 Please modify it for different structures.
-- The variable "wavetype" in AmplitudeSourceLocation_PulseWidth.F90 indicates the type of body waves.
+- The variable `wavetype` in AmplitudeSourceLocation_PulseWidth.F90 indicates the type of body waves.
 1 for P-waves and 2 for S-waves, respectively.
 - The variables in "Search range" section define the region of grid search while those in "structure range" define the region for ray tracing.
 If ray approached the edge of the region defined by them (or approarched to surface), ray shooting is terminated and restarted with another takeoff angle.